Sports and outdoor activities

 Some of Portugal’s tourist spots are also home to top league football teams with regular visits from the likes of Porto, Sporting and Benfica – though if you look at the fixtures list you may be totally unaware where the match is being played.
 This is because team names don’t always match the names of the town they represent.
 Taking off the ending of –ense or –enses (which roughly means from the town of) will often help.
 Here is a list of some top football towns followed by their very different club names:

 Portugal is a year-round golf destination, though exclusivity is often the key word.
 Some of the country’s finest hotels and villa complexes have golf courses attached, or have connections with a golf club, and the best deals are usually on special golf-holiday packages.
-Otherwise, green fees on 18-hole courses start at around €40, though multi-play packages and discounts are nearly always available.
-The Greater Lisbon area and the Algarve have the bulk of the courses: for more information consult a specialist tour operator or check out the websites wportugalgolf.pt and walgarvegolf.net.
+Otherwise, green fees on 18-hole courses start at around €40, though multi-play packages and discounts are nearly always available; see greenfeesportugal.info.
+The Greater Lisbon area and the Algarve have the bulk of the courses: for more information consult a specialist tour operator or check online at portugalgolf.pt and algarvegolf.net.

 Many larger Algarve hotels also have year-round tennis courts.
-If you want to improve your game, the best intensive coaching is at the Vale do Lobo Tennis Academy (packages organized by Light Blue Travel; wlightbluetravel.co.uk) or the Praia da Luz Ocean Club near Lagos (Jonathan Markson Tennis; wmarksontennis.com).
+If you want to improve your game, the best intensive coaching is at the Vale do Lobo Tennis Academy (packages organized by Light Blue Travel) or the Praia da Luz Ocean Club near Lagos (packages via Jonathan Markson Tennis).

 Surfing and windsurfing

 Surfing in Portugal is renowned throughout Europe, though the currents and the raw power of the swell here require a high level of expertise.
-Indeed in January 2013, American surfer Garrett McNamara rode what is thought to be the largest wave ever (30 metres high) off the coast of Nazaré in Estremadura.
-Supertubos on the south side of Peniche (Estremadura) is the original surf destination in Portugal – it’s one of the few breaks to work in northerly winds – while Ericeira and, of course, Nazaré on the Estremadura coast, both attract highly talented local surfers and travelling pros.
-There are international competitions held at all these places, as well as at Espinho south of Porto (popular with bodyboarders) and Figueira da Foz near Coimbra, while the more protected west coast of the Algarve, around Sagres, is excellent for beginners and experienced surfers alike.
+Indeed, some of the largest waves ever to have been surfed crash ashore at Nazaré on the central Portuguese coast.
+Supertubos on the south side of Peniche is the original surf destination in Portugal – it’s one of the few breaks to work in northerly winds – while Nazaré and Ericeira (a World Surfing Reserve) both attract highly talented local surfers and travelling pros.
+There are international competitions held at all these places, as well as at Espinho south of Porto (popular with bodyboarders) and Figueira da Foz near Coimbra, while the more protected west coast of the Algarve, north of Sagres, is excellent for beginners and experienced surfers alike.
 See Portugal’s top five surfing beaches for our pick of the best surfing destinations.

 The biggest windsurfing destinations are Guincho and Praia Grande, north of Lisbon, and round Sines on the Alentejo coast.
-We’ve highlighted rental outfits and surf camps in nearly all these places, while good websites include wwannasurf.com and wbeachcam.pt (in Portuguese) for breaks, photos, reports, surf-savvy weather and wave height forecasts, and wsurfingportugal.com, home to the Federação Portuguesa de Surf, which organizes competitions.
+Good websites include wannasurf.com and beachcam.pt (in Portuguese) for breaks, photos, reports, surf-savvy weather and wave height forecasts, and surfingportugal.com, home to the Federação Portuguesa de Surf, which organizes competitions.

-Scuba diving for beginners is best off Praia do Carvoeiro near Lagoa in the Algarve, where Tivoli Diving (wtivoli-diving.com) and Divers Cove (wdiverscove.de) offer standard dives with equipment rental for around €45, plus night and wreck dives for experienced divers, and full four-day PADI-accredited Open Water courses from €450.
-On the west coast, conditions can be more trying, with a strong undertow, though there are more sheltered waters between Lisbon and Cascais.
+Scuba diving for beginners is best off Praia do Carvoeiro in the Algarve, where Algarve Dive Experience and Divers Cove offer standard dives with equipment rental for around €45, plus night and wreck dives for experienced divers, and four-day PADI-accredited Open Water courses from €450.
+On the west coast, conditions can be more trying, with a strong undertow.

-Portugal only has one national park – the Parque Nacional Peneda-Gerês, in the Minho – but there are over thirty other protected areas, designated as parques naturais (natural parks), reservas naturais (natural reserves) or other specifications.
-You’ll find them all listed and profiled on the website of the government’s Instituto da Conservação da Natureza (wicnf.pt – some information in English available).
-All the main parks, and many of the minor ones, are covered in the guide and between them account for some of Portugal’s most dramatic landscapes – from the high-mountain scenery of the Serra da Estrela to the limestone caves of the Serras de Aire e Candeeiros, or the island hideaway of the Ilha Berlenga to the lagoons, dunes and marshes of the Ria Formosa.
+Portugal only has one national park – the Parque Nacional da Peneda-Gerês, in the Minho – but there are forty other protected areas, designated as parques naturais (natural parks), reservas naturais (natural reserves) or other specifications.
+You’ll find them all listed and profiled on the website of the government’s Instituto da Conservação da Natureza (icnf.pt – some information in English available).
+Between them, Portugal’s national park and protected areas account for some of the country’s most dramatic landscapes – from the high-mountain scenery of the Serra da Estrela to the limestone caves of the Serras de Aire e Candeeiros, or the island hideaway of the Ilha Berlenga to the lagoons, dunes and marshes of the Ria Formosa.